svjack/Context2Dialogue/README.md

 This project focus on achieve the goal like [deepset](https://huggingface.co/deepset)'s [wikipedia-assistant](https://huggingface.co/spaces/deepset/wikipedia-assistant) in Dialogue domain. [wikipedia-assistant](https://huggingface.co/spaces/deepset/wikipedia-assistant) use a seq2seq model to generate long form answer based on wikipedia context (recall by a faiss index).
 The answers' validity is guaranteed by the context, which makes them more closed to reality.</br>

-In the  [svjack/Daliy-Dialogue](https://github.com/svjack/Daliy-Dialogue) situation, no guarantee, In the [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue) situation, the guarantee is rely on pretrained General Language Model (GLM).
+In the  [svjack/Daliy-Dialogue](https://github.com/svjack/Daliy-Dialogue) situation, no reality guarantee, In the [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue) situation, the reality guarantee is rely on pretrained General Language Model (GLM).
 This project more close to the fact compared with above two repositories and have a relative rapid running performance (speed) than  [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue).

 ### Project view in the point of generation